 - Saute, stirring frequently, until the onions are browning at the edges.

 - Add the ginger and garlic, stir-fry for 30 seconds, then add the turmeric powder, biryani masala, and coriander seed powder.
 Stir again to coat the spices with the oil, and then add the tomato puree.

-- Cook for about five minutes, stirring often, and then half of the fried onions, coconut milk and lemon.
+- Cook for about five minutes, stirring often, and then half of the fried onions, vegan yogurt and lemon.
 Add the mint and coriander leaves.
 Stir.

 - Add the drained, cooked kala chana.
 Stir together and let it all come to a boil.
 If the mixture is too dry, add some of the stock from boiling the kala chana.
 You want a thick gravy.